-Built directly into a rocky cliff face, Predjama Castle was considered virtually impenetrable when it was constructed in the 13th century.
+Built directly into a rocky cliff face, Predjama Castle, or Predjamski grad in Slovenian, was considered virtually impenetrable when it was constructed in the 13th century.
 However, a few centuries later the structure’s fortifications were put to the test when a robber baron started a war with the Habsburgs was forced to hole up in the castle for over a year.

 Waiting for Lueger to use the outhouse on a high floor of the outside face of the castle, the servant raised a flag and one single shot from a cannon blasted the baron off the toilet.